Jorge Polanco Player Props: Twins vs. White Sox

 Jorge Polanco At The Plate

-- Polanco is batting .310 with four doubles, two home runs and a walk.
+- Polanco is batting .326 with four doubles, two home runs and two walks.

-- Polanco has reached base via a hit in eight games this year (of 10 played), and had multiple hits in four of those games.
+- Polanco has reached base via a hit in nine games this season (of 11 played), and had multiple hits in five of those games.

-- In 10 games played this season, he has homered in two of them.
+- He has gone deep in two of 11 games played this year, and in 4.2% of his plate appearances.

-- Polanco has had an RBI in four games this year (40.0%), including three multi-RBI outings (30.0%).
-He has also driven in three or more of his team's runs in two contests.
+- Polanco has driven home a run in four games this year (36.4%), including more than one RBI in 27.3% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in four games this season (40.0%), but has had no multi-run games.
+- He has scored in five games this year (45.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.